Updated: 9 February 2022

 Border and entry situation

-If you are interested in undertaking graduate research thesis study at Otago, we are still accepting and processing applications.
-In some cases, it may be possible to start your study offshore, and by part-time enrolment.
+If you are interested in undertaking graduate research thesis study at Otago, we continue to accept and process applications.
+In some cases, it may be possible to start your study offshore, and sometimes by part-time enrolment.

 Possibility to start your study at Otago from overseas